sanginovs/WorldChat/README.md

 ### Installing

-You can simply run(source setup.sh) the [setup.sh](setup.sh) file which installs all the libraries listed in [requirments.txt](requirments.txt) file in a  virtual environment.
+You can simply run(source setup.sh) the [setup.sh](setup.sh) file which installs all the libraries listed in [requirements.txt](requirements.txt) file in a  virtual environment.

 ## Running the program